 Point Lobos State Reserve

-Most years after the De Anza Outdoor Club goes kayaking in Monterey on Spring break/and early fall quarter, we eat a little and head for Point Lobos, a few miles south of Carmel, for a short walk (.8 mile) and a longer hike (at least one of 1.4 miles).
+The De Anza Outdoor Club has gone to Point Lobos, a few miles south of Carmel, for at least a short walk (.8 mile) and a longer hike (at least one of 1.4 miles).

 Point Lobos at entrance to whalers cove.: point lobos near entrance to blue fish cove:

-Because Point Lobos is a reserve the number of cars that can enter at one time is limited.
+Because Point Lobos is a reserve the number of cars that can enter at one time is limited and there is no camping.

 deer at Point Lobos: